carbon-language/carbon-lang/docs/design/generics/terminology.md

-# Carbon: Generics - Terminology and problem statement
+# Carbon: Generics - Terminology

 <!--
 Part of the Carbon Language project, under the Apache License v2.0 with LLVM